Pilot67/best-readme-generator/README.md

 2. node.js
 3. inquirer.js
 4. fs.js (filesystem)
-You can check if you already have node and npm installed by entering the following commands:
+You can check if you already have node and npm installed by entering the following terminal commands:
-* node -v
+node -v
-* npm -v
+npm -v

 Some useful links:
 [npm](https://www.npmjs.com/)